deltaphi/c6021light/c6021light/design/design.md

 * ConsoleManager
 * DataModel
 * stm32eepromEmulation
-* nimaltd_ee
+* FlashFairyPP

 DataModel holds the actual runtime configuration data.
 All components wishing to read or write configuration data must do so by accessing a central instance of DataModel.
 ConsoleManager can be used to trigger a write of the current DataModel to persistent flash storage from the command line interface.
-Flash handling is performed by nimaltd_ee, where stm32eepromEmulation adds a few callbacks to map nimaltd_ee to libopencm3.
+Flash handling is performed by FlashFairyPP, where stm32eepromEmulation adds a few callbacks to map FlashFairyPP to libopencm3.

 ## Bus communciation routing